camille-rouet/PDG-Arena-extra/readme.md

 — The script used to analyse the simulations and plot the result figures

-> simulation-data/paper-PDG-Arena/2023-12-15_goodHeightGoodAlignment.RData
+> simulation-data/paper-PDG-Arena/2024-05-07_GMAP_publication.RData

-— A Rdata file containing the simulation results and the dataset used in the publication (see the accompanying readme)
+— A Rdata file containing the simulation results (see the accompanying readme file)

 > simulation-data/paper-PDG-Arena/multiScripts_copy.txt